 This is perhaps the most important factor that determines how much you’ll spend on running your website.
 Today, there are plenty of options when it comes to building your website.
 However, if you don’t make the right choice it can prove to be costly down the line, as you’ll see below.
 Here are the different ways you can setup your website:

-- Build a custom website from ground up – This means you need to hire professional developers and designers to build your entire website and this can cost you thousands of dollars just to get started.
+- Build a custom website from ground up – This means you need to hire professional developers and designers company like Web designers in Stockport to build your entire website and this can cost you thousands of dollars just to get started.
 Not many do this anymore, unless you’re an enterprise business with custom site requirements.

 - Use a content management system – You can also use free content management systems like WordPress that provide you all the tools required to build your site.
 However, you will need to hire professionals to setup and customize your site.
 This costs about $500-1000 every year which includes the developer costs & hosting fees.